An Embarrassingly Simple Backdoor Attack on Self-supervised Learning: Abstract

 \section{Abstract}

-As an emerging machine learning paradigm, self-supervised learning (\ssl) is able to learn high-quality representations for complex data without data labels.
-Prior work shows that, besides obviating the reliance on labeling, \ssl also benefits adversarial robustness by making it more challenging for the adversary to manipulate model prediction.
-However, whether this robustness benefit generalizes to other types of attacks remains an open question.
+As a new paradigm in machine learning, self-supervised learning (\ssl) is capable of learning high-quality representations of complex data without relying on labels.
+In addition to eliminating the need for labeled data, research has found that \ssl improves the adversarial robustness over supervised learning since lacking labels makes it more challenging for adversaries to manipulate model predictions.
+However, the extent to which this robustness superiority generalizes to other types of attacks remains an open question.

-We explore this question in the context of trojan attacks by showing that \ssl is comparably vulnerable as supervised learning to trojan attacks.
-Specifically, we design and evaluate \system, an extremely simple self-supervised trojan attack.
-By polluting a tiny fraction of training data ($\bm{\leq 1}$\%) with indistinguishable poisoning samples, \system causes {\em any} trigger-embedded input to be misclassified to the adversary's desired class with a high probability ($\bm{\geq 99}$\%) at inference.
-More importantly, through the lens of \system, we study the mechanisms underlying self-supervised trojan attacks.
-With both empirical and analytical evidence, we reveal that the representation invariance property of \ssl, which benefits adversarial robustness, may also be the very reason making \ssl highly vulnerable to trojan attacks.
-We further discuss the fundamental challenges to defending against self-supervised trojan attacks, pointing to promising directions for future research.
+We explore this question in the context of backdoor attacks.
+Specifically, we design and evaluate \system, an embarrassingly simple yet highly effective self-supervised backdoor attack.
+By only polluting a tiny fraction of training data ($\le$ 1\%) with indistinguishable poisoning samples, \system causes {\em any} trigger-embedded input to be misclassified to the adversary's designated class with a high probability ($\ge$ 99\%) at inference time.
+Our findings suggest that \ssl and supervised learning are comparably vulnerable to backdoor attacks.
+More importantly, through the lens of \system, we study the inherent vulnerability of \ssl to backdoor attacks.
+With both empirical and analytical evidence, we reveal that the representation invariance property of \ssl, which benefits adversarial robustness, may also be the very reason making \ssl highly susceptible to backdoor attacks.
+Our findings also imply that the existing defenses against supervised backdoor attacks are not easily retrofitted to the unique vulnerability of \ssl.
+Code is available at: \href{https://github.com/meet-cjli/CTRL}{https://github.com/meet-cjli/CTRL}